Emily-bhat/Heart-Disease-Prediction-Model/README.md

 ## Features

 - Predicts the likelihood of heart disease using a trained Logistic Regression model
-- Simple and interactive web interface built with Streamlit
-- Clean, organized, and responsive design
 - Provides results instantly based on user inputs

 ## Technologies Used